 Unlike most countries, Couchsurfing is not “legal” in Cuba since hosting strangers in someone’s home is illegal.
 Instead, Cuba has what they call Casas Particulares, which are rooms for rent at someone’s house, or even full apartments to rent in some cases.
 Locals, instead, use Couchsurfing as a way to promote their Casas Particulares.

 While I usually don’t like finding people who charge on Couchsurfing, in Cuba, that’s the only way to do it.
 Locals are required to pay for a monthly “accommodation license,” charge for the night, and register every person who stays with them and report them within 24 hours in the regulating agency.
-(Airbnb is also an excellent site to find Casas Particulares.
-With this link you get $35 off your first booking anywhere in the world.)
+(Airbnb is also an excellent site to find Casas Particulares.)

 What about visiting a friend?
 You can stay with a friend for free, but your friend has to get the approval from the agency by showing proof of your friendship – like photos together, email conversations, and such.